Corrupted Blood incident: Developer response and end of incident

 At approximately 1:15 p.m.
-(EDT) on the afternoon of September 16, a Blizzard staff member reported that the team was "aware of the issue and working on it".
+(EDT) on the afternoon of September 16, three days after the start of the incident, a Blizzard staff member reported that the team was "aware of the issue and working on it".
 While the company quickly became aware that Corrupted Blood had spread beyond its intended reach, identifying and fixing the issue that led to the pandemic proved difficult.
 One of the first steps that Blizzard took to attempt containment of the virus was to institute quarantine zones, placing barriers around heavily infected areas.
 The effect that this quarantine had was limited, as some players managed to bypass Blizzard's containment measures.
 Developers, meanwhile, faced difficulties in isolating and removing the virus from the pet companions that were driving its spread.
 Their two options for healing pet companions were to manually check every animal in the game universe for Corrupted Blood infection or developing "really hacky code" that would automatically check for infection every time a companion was summoned.

 Blizzard attempted to put a stop to the pandemic with hotfixes, including restarting each game server on a rolling basis, but Corrupted Blood outbreaks soon re-emerged in restarted areas.
 These outbreaks also came on a rolling basis: the plague would dissipate after running through a particular game region, only to re-emerge once players, believing that the danger had passed, repopulated the area.
 After one week without finding a suitable remedy, Blizzard performed hard resets on the World of Warcraft servers, resetting Azeroth to its state from just before the introduction of Corrupted Blood.
 On October 8, Blizzard released a patch for World of Warcraft that made pet companions immune to contracting Corrupted Blood.